Katapult Firmware

 -

-Below is the command to flash the 500K CAN rate firmware:
+Below is the flash command for 500K CAN rate firmware

 sudo ~/klipper/lib/rp2040_flash/rp2040_flash ~/FLY-Firmware/ToolBoard/SB2040/FLY_SB2040PROV3_CANBOOT_CAN_500K.uf2 -

-Below is the command to flash the 1M CAN rate firmware:
+Below is the flash command for 1M CAN rate firmware

 sudo ~/klipper/lib/rp2040_flash/rp2040_flash ~/FLY-Firmware/ToolBoard/SB2040/FLY_SB2040PROV3_CANBOOT_CAN_1M.uf2